louwJohan/lets-play-blackjack/README.md

 ## Testing

 The programme was tested by playing the game and assessing the outcomes, on the deployed project and while coding the Project.
+- Check is main graphic displays
+- Check is user commands display and programme allows for input
+- Try different inputs to see if error message comes up
+- When game starts see if cards display and totals are added correctly
+- In game play check if error message come up when wrong input is typed in
+- Make sure when 'hit' another cards is displayed and totals are added again.
+- When stay dealers cards are dealt and totals are added up.
+- Make sure game exits when exit is typed
+- Check winner is correctly calculated by comparing scores

 The code was run through the PEP8 online linter (PEP8 LINTER)[http://pep8online.com/].
 There are a few lines of code longer than 79 characters and one white space I could not remove